Nutrition Diet Therapy Practice Exam – Comprehensive Prep, Practice Questions & Study Guide

-What is the primary use of a low-FODMAP diet?
+What is the primary action of the stomach regarding protein digestion?

 Next Question